 It’s better for the environment.

 Travel and the environment are two things that are inextricably linked, and ones that cause me great heartache.
 They are two issues I hold so near and dear to my heart, and it pains me that it’s hard to think about one without the other.
 Maybe this article isn’t a proper forum to go into the environment and travel, but slow travel is one way to mitigate climate disaster.
-Fewer planes, fewer destinations means a smaller impact on the climate.
+Fewer planes, fewer destinations mean a smaller impact on the climate.

 It’s also better for local communities.

 A constant influx of tourists coming through a city is hard to manage.
 Yes, some places thrive and rely on tourism to stimulate their local economy.
 But that comes with other externalities as well.
 The more we can pump the breaks just a bit on the revolving door of tourism, the more we can start to appreciate the places we visit instead of using them as fodder for our insatiable wanderlust.
-Don’t go to Michelin starred restaurants every night; instead, grab some produce and local hooch at a market and cook it yourself.
+Don’t go to Michelin-starred restaurants every night; instead, grab some produce and local hooch at a market and cook it yourself.
 There are few better ways to know where you are in the world than the symphony of sights, sounds, and smells at local markets.

 One downside here that I would be remised if I didn’t bring up is that this implies you’ll stay in something like an Airbnb.
 I have a complicated relationship with Airbnbs and their impact on local communities, but similar to the environment, maybe that’s a conversation for a different time.